 In a tiny back garden, piles of decrepit old (and no doubt water-damaged) books have been stacked to form a stair case – a note on the wall invites you to climb up for a pretty view over the tall brick wall.
 Before you get upset, these are the kind of books nobody buys anymore – encyclopedia’s and other huge reference tomes.

-In another outdoor alley space, more towers of books and a round metal table and chairs.
+In another outdoor alley space are more towers of books and a round metal table and chairs.

 Back inside, and there’s an open fire exit (straight into the waters of the canal), with a comfortable armchair and bench for reading in the sunlight.